-As our Manager of UTM/U-space, Paweł Trominski is an expert in U-space software and is providing valuable support to Murzilli Consulting clients seeking to become approved U-space service providers (USSPs) by the relevant authorities.
+As our Director of Technology, Paweł Trominski is an specialist in implementing UTM/U-space, remote ID and AI into the AAM/IAM sector and is providing valuable support to Murzilli Consulting clients seeking to become approved U-space service providers (USSPs) by the relevant authorities.
 He guides organisations on regulatory compliance related to U-space services, like connectivity, remote ID and cybersecurity, among related topics.
 Paweł is also heavily involved in gathering industry insights and shaping ongoing standardisation and harmonisation activities.
 By offering his extensive experience on the topic, he effectively steers clients through the process of implementing new U-spaces and adhering to existing guidelines.

 An example of a project he is currently supporting involves comparing an already accepted standard, such as the EASA-approved DO-178C, with a robotics automotive standard that the client wishes to use.
 Paweł's efforts focus on supporting the software development assurance and certification approach, providing clients with the necessary data and analysis to guide them.
 The subsequent phase will involve obtaining EASA and other authorities' approval for the alternative standard as an acceptable means of compliance for software.